chansyu/mc-server-monitor/README.md

 ### Quickstart

-To get started quickly (w/ [Docker](https://www.docker.com/)), use the docker command at the repository root
+To get started quickly (w/ [Docker](https://www.docker.com/) installed), use the docker command at the repository root

 ```bash
 docker compose up